How to Get a Good Job After the Military

 Demand for IT and cyber security jobs continue to grow

 Top careers for today are mostly technology related.
 Web/software developers and information security analysts are in high demand according to Forbes this year.
-In an effort to keep things simple, the table below summarizes the occupational statistics on information security analysts (2012).
-This example highlights the benefits of choosing a career in IT security.

 Security issues are popping up left and right.
 Corporations couldn’t stay afloat without their IT guys and gals.
 Keep in mind this is just an example of a possible future for you, but there are so many alternatives to choose from when technology is growing at an exponential rate.
 For more information, consider these points: